aspiredu/django-assert-model-queries/README.md

 hood.

 The basic usage is to define a dictionary of expected queries to be evaluated at the end of the context manager's scope.
+If the counts differ, a helpful error message will be rendered indicating what the differences were and what *all* the queries were during the context.

 ```python
 from django_assert_model_queries import AssertModelQueriesContext